-This plan, UnitedHealthcare® Group Medicare Advantage (PPO), is offered by UnitedHealthcare Insurance Company or one of its affiliates.
+This plan, UnitedHealthcare® Group Medicare Advantage (PPO), insured through UnitedHealthcare Insurance Company or one of its affiliates.
 (When this Evidence of Coverage says "we," "us," or "our," it means UnitedHealthcare.
 When it says "plan" or "our plan," it means UnitedHealthcare® Group Medicare Advantage (PPO).)